johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/bool-derivation-tree-example.png"></img>
 </div>

 The final evaluation result is `false`.
-At this point it may seem odd to call it a derivation "tree", but a more complex grammar could have multiple terms in the premise that require evaluation resulting in a tree like structure.
+At this point it may seem odd to call it a derivation "tree", but a more complex grammar could have multiple terms in a premise that require evaluation resulting in a tree like structure.

 ## Evaluating a Solution